danielclough/fireside-chat/README.md

 ## Limitations

-- I am not testing in Mac or Windows environments, so while everything may work fine I could use some help in order to ensure correctness on those systems.
+- I am not testing in Windows environments.